iwantmyname/blog/preview/2014-05-14-platforms-for-building-your-small-business-website.md

 layout: post
 date: 2014-05-14 12:59:54 +1200
 author: Chris
-title: 7 platforms for building your small business website
+title: 10 platforms for building your small business website
 header_image: 2014-05-14-old-store.jpg

 ---

 Running a small business often means running on paper-thin margins, and in many cases, hiring a professional to build and design a website is simply impossible.
 But having a solid website is a necessity in today's market, so it's more important than ever to find a website platform you can figure out without much headache.

 Before you jump into it though, do a bit of research.
-Here are seven of the best no-skill-required platforms available for getting your small business online.
+Here are ten of the best no-skill-required platforms available for getting your small business online.

 ***